cvs-health/testilo/README.md

 A _difgest_ is a digest that compares two reports.
 They can be reports of different targets, or reports of the same target from two different times or under two different conditions.

 The `difgest` module difgests two scored reports.
-Its `difgest()` function takes three arguments:
+Its `difgest()` function takes five arguments:
 - a difgest template
 - a difgesting function
+- a scored report object
+- another scored report object
+- the URL of the digest of the first scored report
-- an array of two scored report objects
+- the URL of the digest of the second scored report

 The difgest template and module operate like the digest ones.